The Best Fried Morel Mushroom Recipe

 - This Fried Morel Mushroom Recipe 🙂

-There’s no recipe needed for sautéed in butter and generally I’d say that breaded mushrooms are pretty straight forward too – except there’s a wide variety of breading options and I have truly found the best.
+First things first, there is no recipe needed for fresh mushrooms sautéed in butter and generally I’d say that breaded mushrooms are pretty straight forward too (aka egg coated mushrooms dredged in seasoned flour) – except there’s a wide variety of breading options and I have truly found the best.

 Ok, I’m totally lying to you.